 - Identifying critical infrastructure components required to attract private development to the lakefront; and

-- Projecting tax increment financing (TIF) revenue available for infrastructure components based on the NCH and BKL development programs outlined in earlier work.
+- Projecting TIF revenue available for infrastructure components based on the NCH and BKL development programs outlined in earlier work.

 Results: Critical action steps to create and deliver development-ready sites within the Burke Development District were outlined.
 The market analyses, and developer and broker interviews, showed that office and retail development on the Cleveland waterfront was market-feasible.
 Critical infrastructure components were identified, and initial TIF projections indicated that certain components could be financed with TIF proceeds.
-The City of Cleveland selected a lakefront developer in the spring of 2014, following a Request for Qualifications/Proposals process.
+The City selected a lakefront developer in 2014, following an RFQ/P process.
 The project is expected to include retail and restaurant development adjacent to existing museums, as well as office and residential development in North Coast Harbor.